The Best Personal Safety Devices for Every Situation

 con May drip

 We also like the size of the Sabre Red Pepper Gel.
-At 1.8 oz, it's one of the largest on the market.
+At 1.8 fl oz, it's one of the largest on the market.
 It straps into a handy belt holster so you can keep it nearby.

 For keychain options, check out our pepper spray guide.

 "Improvised distance weapons you might already have with you, such as hair spray and perfume, can be sprayed in the eyes of an attacker to blind them so you can make your escape.
-Pens, pencils, manicure scissors, nail files and other objects can be used effectively to injure or disable an attacker so you can escape. "
+Pens, pencils, manicure scissors, nail files, and other objects can be used effectively to injure or disable an attacker so you can escape. "

 —Pete Canavan, IT Security and Personal Safety Expert